 - 1 teaspoon pure vanilla extract

-- In a bowl combine all of the ingredients.
+- In a bowl (or the prepared baking dish) combine all of the ingredients.
 Stir until well combined.

-- Transfer batter to baking dish.
+- Transfer batter to baking dish (if mixed in a bowl).
 Top with a few extra walnuts and chocolate chips.

 - Bake in the oven for 35-40 minutes or until center is cooked through.